Politics of Florida: Employees

 In 2011, as a result of Governor Rick Scott's executive order, the department required that all workers be verified as U.S. citizens with e-verify.
 This applied to contracts and funds otherwise under the jurisdiction of local government.

 Statutes

 Real estate

 Florida is one of several states where the courts are required to be involved in every step of the foreclosure process.
 By 2012, it took three years to complete the process.
 In nonjudicial states, it takes an average of 100 days.
 As a result of the United States housing bubble, there is a large backlog of housing that is in the foreclosure process but unavailable to the market.
 This overhang has had a detrimental effect on the housing market.

 Gun laws

 Florida is considered "accommodating" to guns, by national standards.
 There are 56 laws relating to owning, transporting, and using guns.
-Open carrying of firearms is nearly always illegal.
+Open carrying of firearms is legal with restrictions.
 Convicted felons have few rights to gun possession.